DSWhite96/SI506-2021Fall/lab_exercise_01/README.md

 ## 6.0 Problem 06 (3 Points)

 Calculate the average size of the events by using the `total_students` variable computed in Problem 05 and divide it by the number of events.
+Assign the value to a new variable named `avg_event_size`

 :bulb: Consider using **floor division** and the pre-defined variable `num_events`.